2.0 Wildlife Identification

 Urban Species

-American robin, common nighthawk, eastern bluebird, European starling, hairy woodpecker, house finch, house sparrow, house wren, northern flicker, peregrine falcon, rock pigeon, ruby-throated hummingbird, song sparrow, big brown bat, coyote, eastern cottontail, eastern fox squirrel, eastern gray squirrel, opossum, raccoon, red fox, white-tailed deer
+American robin, common nighthawk, eastern bluebird, European starling, hairy woodpecker, house finch, house sparrow, house wren, northern flicker, peregrine falcon, rock pigeon, ruby-throated hummingbird, song sparrow, big brown bat, coyote, eastern cottontail, eastern fox squirrel, eastern gray squirrel, raccoon, red fox, white-tailed deer, monarch butterfly

 Wetland Species

-American bittern, Canada goose, mallard, northern pintail, redhead, spotted sandpiper, Virginia rail, Wilson’s snipe, American beaver, common muskrat, mink, raccoon, river otter, American bullfrog, crawfish frog, eastern snapping turtle, tiger salamander, bluegill, largemouth bass
+American bittern, Canada goose, mallard, northern pintail, redhead, spotted sandpiper, Virginia rail, Wilson’s snipe, American beaver, common muskrat, mink, raccoon, river otter, American bullfrog, crawfish frog, eastern snapping turtle, tiger salamander, bluegill, largemouth bass, channel catfish

 2-2.
 Contestant's Scorecard

-2024 Urban, Eastern Deciduous Forest, and Wetland Species Junior Scorecard (PDF)
+Southeast Mixed and Outer Coastal Plain Forest, Urban, and Wetland Species Junior Scorecard (PDF)

-2024 Urban, Eastern Deciduous Forest, and Wetland Species Senior Scorecard (PDF)
+Southeast Mixed and Outer Coastal Plain Forest, Urban, and Wetland Species Senior Scorecard (PDF)

 2-3.
 Event Description